sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

     jp

 ### 3.1.5 Notes Type
+List of notes (`notes_t`) of value type `array` with 1 or more items of type Note contains notes which are specific to the current context.

     "notes_t": {
-      "type": "array",
-      "minItems": 1,
-      "items": {
-        "title": "Note",
-        "description": "Is a place to put all manner of text blobs related to the current context.", "type": "object",
-        "required": [
-          "type",
-          "text"
-        ],
-        "properties": {
-          "audience": {
-            "title": "Audience of note",
-            "description": "Indicate who is intended to read it.", "type": "string",
-            "minLength": 1,
-            "examples": [
-              "all",
-              "executives",
-              "operational management and system administrators",
-              "safety engineers"
-            ]
-          },
-          "title": {
-            "title": "Title of note",
-            "description": "Provides a concise description of what is contained in the text of the note.", "type": "string",
-            "minLength": 1,
-            "examples": [
-              "Details",
-              "Executive summary",
-              "Technical summary",
-              "Impact on safety systems"
-            ]
-          },
-          "type": {
-            "title": "Note type",
-            "description": "Choice of what kind of note this is.", "type": "string",
-            "enum": [
-              "description",
-              "details",
-              "faq",
-              "general",
-              "legal_disclaimer",
-              "other",
-              "summary"
-            ]
-          },
-          "text": {
-            "title": "Note contents",
-            "description": "The contents of the note.
-Content varies depending on type.", "type": "string",
-            "minLength": 1
-          }
-        }
-      }
-    },

-Notes type (`notes_t`) is array with 1 or more items of type Note.
-Value type of every such Note item is object with the mandatory properties type and text.
-A note may provide the additional properties audience and title.

-    "notes_t": {
       // ..
       "items": {
         // ...
         "properties": {
-          "audience": {
           // ...
-          },
-          "title": {
-            // ...
-          },
-          "type": {
-            // ...
-          },
-          "text": {
-            // ...
         }
-        },
-        // ...
       }
     },

-#### 3.1.5.1 Notes Type - Note

-Note is a place to put all manner of text blobs related to the current context.
-Value type is object with the 2 mandatory properties type and text as well as the 2 optional properties audience and title.
+Value type of every such Note item is `object` with the mandatory properties `type` and `text` providing a place to put all manner of text blobs related to the current context.
+A note `object` may provide the additional properties audience and title.

     "properties": {
       "audience": {